Agoric/documentation/main/javascript-modifications/ses-guide.md

 ## What does SES remove from standard JavaScript

-**tyg todo: Note: I'm not sure how much of this is SES-related and how much is other JavaScript/node Agoric differentials.**

-Almost all existing JavaScript code was written to run under Node.js or inside a browser, so it's easy to conflate the environment features with JavaScript. itself.
-For example, you may be surprised that `Buffer` and `require` are Node.js additions and not part of JavaScript.
-You might equally be surprised that `setTimeout()`, `setInterval()`, `URL`, `atob()`, `btoa()`, TextEncoder, and TextDecoder are additions to the programming environment standardized by the web, and are not intrinsic to JavaScript.
+Almost all existing JavaScript code runs under Node.js or inside a browser, so it's easy to conflate environment features with JavaScript.
+For example, you may be surprised that `Buffer` and `require` are Node.js additions.
+Also `setTimeout()`, `setInterval()`, `URL`, `atob()`, `btoa()`, `TextEncoder`, and `TextDecoder` are additions to the programming environment standardized by the web, and are not intrinsic to JavaScript.

 Most Node.js-specific [global objects](https://nodejs.org/dist/latest-v14.x/docs/api/globals.html) are
-unavailable including:
+**unavailable** including:

 * `queueMicrotask`
+* `URL` and `URLSearchParams`
+* `WebAssembly`
+* `TextEncoder` and `TextDecoder`
+* `global`
+  * Use `globalThis` instead (and remember it is frozen).
+* `process`
+  * No `process.env` to access the process's environment variables.
+  * No `process.argv` for the argument array.
 * `Buffer` (consider using `TypedArray` instead, but see below)
+* `setImmediate`/`clearImmediate`
-* `setImmediate`/`clearImmediate`: Not available, but you can generally replace `setImmediate(fn)` with `Promise.resolve().then(_ => fn())` to defer execution of `fn` until after the current event/callback finishes processing.
-But be aware it won't run until after all *other* ready Promise callbacks execute.
+  * You can generally replace `setImmediate(fn)`
+    with `Promise.resolve().then(_ => fn())` to defer execution of `fn` until after the current event/callback finishes processing.
+But it won't run until after all *other* ready Promise callbacks execute.

     There are two queues: the *IO queue* (accessed by `setImmediate`), and the *Promise queue* (accessed by Promise resolution).
 SES code can add to the Promise queue, but needs to be given a capability to be able to add to the IO queue.
 Note that the Promise queue is higher-priority than the IO queue, so the Promise queue must be empty for any IO or timers to be handled.
-* `setInterval` and `setTimeout` (and `clearInterval`/`clearTimeout`): Any notion of time must come from exchanging messages with external timer services (the SwingSet environment provides a `TimerService` object to the bootstrap vat, which can share it with other vats)
+* `setInterval` and `setTimeout` (and `clearInterval`/`clearTimeout`)
+  * Any notion of time must come from exchanging messages with external timer services (the SwingSet environment provides a `TimerService` object to the bootstrap vat, which can share it with other vats)
-* `global`: Is not defined.
-Use `globalThis` instead (and remember that it is frozen).
-* `process`: Is not available, e.g. no `process.env` to access the process's environment variables, or `process.argv` for the argument array.
-* `URL` and `URLSearchParams`: Are not available.
-* `WebAssembly`: Is not available.
-* `TextEncoder` and `TextDecoder`: Are not available.

-Browser environments also have a huge list of [other features](https://developer.mozilla.org/en-US/docs/Web/API) presented as names in the global scope (some also added to Node.js).
-None are available in a SES environment.
+None of the huge list of [other Browser environment features](https://developer.mozilla.org/en-US/docs/Web/API) presented as names in the global scope (some also added to Node.js) are available in a SES environment.
 The most surprising removals include `atob`, `TextEncoder`, and `URL`.

 `debugger` is a first-class JavaScript statement, and behaves as expected.

 ## What does SES add to standard Javascript

+The following anticipate additional proposed standard-track features.
+If they become standards, future JavaScript environments will include them as global objects.
+So the current Agoric SES shim makes those global objects available.

-- `console` is available to help with debugging.
-Since all JavaScript implementations add it, you may be surprised it’s not in the official spec.
-So leaving it out would cause too much confusion.
+- `console` is available for debugging.
+While not in the official spec, since all implementations add it, leaving it out would cause confusion.
 Note that `console.log`’s exact behavior is up to the host program; display to the operator is not guaranteed.
 Use the console for debug information only.
 The console is not obliged to write to the POSIX standard output.

 - `lockdown()` and `harden()` both freeze an object’s API surface (enumerable data properties).
   A hardened object’s properties cannot be changed, only read, so the only way to interact with a